Fl0rn/Datavid_project/README.md

 npm install
 npm start

-I also provided a demo witch you can watch!
+I also provided a demo witch you can watch, but you have to download it beacuse its to big.